The Act Texts

 The EU’s 27 member states have unanimously endorsed the AI Act, affirming the political agreement reached in December.
 Similarly, the Internal Market and Civil Liberties Committees in the European Parliament voted 71-8 (7 abstentions) to approve the result of negotiations with the member states on the AI Act.

-You can browse the latest version of the Act online using our AI Act Explorer.
-Alternatively, you can view the full text of the final draft in a PDF at this link:
+You can browse the AI Act online using our AI Act Explorer.

 Commission draft (2021)